Chinese Lunar New Year in London 2026 Free

 The central London festivities usually take place across the West End, from Shaftesbury Avenue down to Trafalgar Square.

-The celebrations also usually include the vibrant Chinese New Year parade, featuring colourful floats and the largest gathering of Chinese lions and dragons in Europe.
+During Lunar New Year, London hosts the vibrant Chinese New Year parade, featuring colourful floats and the largest gathering of Chinese lions and dragons in Europe.

 How is Chinese New Year celebrated in London?